Kari Kalliokoski

 Positron Emission Tomography, project planning, project management, project budgeting, exercise physiology, metabolism, skeletal muscle, heart, training, sport, physical activity

-In my researcher career the main research interests have been acute and chronic (training) effects of exercise on human body and especially on skeletal muscle and myocardial blood flow and metabolism.
+In my research I have focused on the acute and chronic (training) effects of exercise on myocardial and skeletal muscle blood flow and metabolism and the mechanisms controlling those.

 - Bone Marrow Metabolism Is Impaired in Insulin Resistance and Improves After Exercise Training (2020)